 “This smoked chicken makes me giddy!”
 Those were the exact words typed by one of our most trusted recipe testers, Larry Noak, moments after he hauled his hen off the smoker.
 Crisp skin, succulent meat, pervasive smokiness, a pronounced yet impeccably balanced spice rub—all traits we covet in a smoked chicken recipe.
 We can understand why he got a little giddy.
 We think you will, too.
 To make this smoked chicken recipe, the authors simply took a dry rub and turned it into a brine.
 You can make this the same way or you can skip the brine and instead simply apply the dry rub to the skin.
-This recipe has been updated.
 Originally published August 16, 2015.–Renee Schettler Rossi

 - Quick Glance

 Special Equipment: Wood chunks or soaked wood chips

 - 1. Pat the chicken dry, inside and out, with paper towels.

 In a stock pot, bring the water and dry rub to a boil, stirring until the sugar and salt are dissolved.
 Let the brine cool to room temperature, then transfer to a nonreactive container and refrigerate until chilled.
 Add the chicken to the cold brine and refrigerate for 4 to 8 hours.
 Place a wire rack on a rimmed baking sheet.
 Remove the chicken from the brine, pat it dry with paper towels, and place it on the wire rack.
 Refrigerate, uncovered, for 6 hours.
 Discard the brine.

 Place the chicken on a rimmed baking sheet and coat the chicken lightly all over with some of the dry rub.
 (You may not need all the rub.)

 - 3. Preheat a smoker to 225°F (107°C) or set up a grill for smoking.